slgentil/croco_visu/README.md

-# Visualization tools for CROCO
+# Python visualization tools for history files from CROCO

 ## Install Miniconda: